Foxbase Alpha: Artwork

 The young woman on the cover of Foxbase Alpha, Celina Nash, was a member of the group Golden alongside Lucy Gillie and Candida Richardson; they released two singles ("Anglo American"/"Don't Destroy Me" in 1992, and "Wishful Thinking", written by Jarvis Cocker, in 1993) on Bob Stanley and Pete Wiggs's Icerink Records label.
 Nash also appears in Saint Etienne's 1993 album So Tough; she is the waitress who can be heard on "Chicken Soup".
 She is also in the video for the Pulp song "Babies".

+Critical reception

+Writing for Melody Maker, Simon Reynolds was impressed by how Saint Etienne's "learned eclecticism" and "pop-about-pop approach" had yielded a cohesive album instead of a "whimsical pick'n'mix", calling Foxbase Alpha "a record that charms you into a gooey stupor, rather than burns your eye with visionary vastness."
+In NME, Tim Southwell lauded the album as "touching, humorous and genuinely bloody interesting", crediting Saint Etienne for "pulling their influences together with a conviction all their own."

 Releases

 US edition

 The US version of the album, released in January 1992, adds two bonus tracks: a new version of "Kiss and Make Up", rerecorded with Cracknell, and a unique version of "People Get Real", which was released as a double 'A' side single with "Join Our Club" later the same year.

 2009 Deluxe Edition

 The album was re-released in May 2009 as part of the Universal Music Deluxe Edition re-issue program.
 The album has been remastered, and is accompanied by a second disc featuring B-sides, mixes and five previously unreleased tracks.
-The CD booklet features new sleeve notes by Jon Savage and Tom Ewing, images and memorabilia.
+The CD booklet features new sleeve notes by Jon Savage, and Tom Ewing of Freaky Trigger, with images and memorabilia.

 Also released was a boxed-set version, which was limited to 1000 copies.
 In addition to the two CDs this package also included a 6" Subbuteo figure and a replica Foxbase Alpha poster, as well as a set of four badges.